cvs-health/testaro/README.md

 #### WAVE

 WAVE integration depends on the user having a WAVE API key.
 Use of the WAVE API depletes the user’s WAVE API credits.
-The `waves` command performs a WAVE test with `reporttype=1` on a specified URL.
+The `wave1` command performs a WAVE test with `reporttype=1` on a specified URL.
 Such a test costs 1 credit ($0.04, or less in quantity).
 When you register with WebAIM and obtain a WAVE API key, you must add a line to your `.env` file, in the format `WAVE_KEY=x0x0x0x0x0x0x` (where `x0x0x0x0x0x0x` represents your key).

+##### WAVE versus Axe

+Axe and WAVE are both combinations of multiple accessibility tests.
+They partly overlap.
+Where they do, they sometimes agree and sometimes disagree on severity.

+For example, when a `button` is empty and unlabeled, or an `input` is unlabeled, Axe reports a <q>critical</q> violation and WAVE reports an <q>error</q>.
+However, when a `select` is unlabeled, Axe reports a <q>critical</q> violation and WAVE reports only an <q>alert</q>.

+An example of a difference in coverage: When a form control has an explicit label (a `label` element referencing the control with a `for` attribute), but that label is nullified by a higher-precedence label (an `aria-label` or `aria-labelledby` attribute), WAVE reports an <q>alert</q>, but Axe does not report a violation at all.

 ##### JHU-WAVE